M66B/FairEmail/PRIVACY.md

 ### I. Description and scope of data processing

 The data subject may contact the data processor to request support through channels offered by the data processor.
-When the data subject contacts the data processor, any provided personal data are stored by the data controller.
+When the data subject contacts the data processor, any provided personal data is stored by the data controller.

 ### II.
 Purpose of data processing